-Round Up weed killer is the most widely used herbicide on the planet.
-With so many people spraying away it’s important to be certain this potent weed killer is safe for the plants, the animals, the users, and the entire environment.
-However, the latest research indicates that Round Up is far from safe for anyone or anything that is living.
+Roundup weed killer is the most widely used herbicide on the planet.
+With so many people spraying away, it’s important to be certain this potent weed killer is safe for the plants, animals, users and entire environment.
+However, the latest research indicates that Roundup is far from safe for anyone or anything that is living.

 Additionally, the documentation from Earth Open Source reveals that the industry regulators in Europe have known for several years about the health risks associated with glyphosate but turned a blind eye.

-Glyphosate was originally introduced by the American company who makes Round Up weed killer, Monsanto in 1976.
-Monsanto is a giant agriculture biotechnology company who’s come under fire for its use of herbicides as well as GMO seeds.
+Glyphosate was originally introduced in 1976 by the American company who makes Roundup weed killer, Monsanto.
+Monsanto is a giant agriculture biotechnology company that has come under fire for its use of herbicides as well as GMO seeds.